Lanarkshire Carers Adult Carer Support Plan Partnership Statement

 • Support (if any) to be provided to meet identified needs

-The duty to offer and to produce Adult Carer Support Plans lies with Health and Social Care North Lanarkshire (HSCNL) and South Lanarkshire Health and Social Care Partnership (SLHSCP), both of whom have delegated responsibility to Lanarkshire Carers to support completion of Adult Carer Support Plans in specific circumstances.
-This forms part of the overall responsibilities of Lanarkshire Carers as the only organisation commissioned to provide information, advice and a range of direct support services free of charge for all carers across Lanarkshire.
+The duty to offer and to produce ACSPs lies HSCNL and SLHSCP, both of whom have delegated responsibility to Lanarkshire Carers to support the progression of ACSPs in specific circumstances.
+This work forms part of the overall responsibilities of Lanarkshire Carers as the only organisation commissioned to provide information, advice and a range of direct support services, free of charge for all adult carers across Lanarkshire.

-Social Work will also come into direct contact with carers through the services they provide whose pathway has not included Lanarkshire Carers.
-When the carer’s needs are critical and substantial, the appropriate social work team will be responsible for producing the Adult Carer Support Plan.
-An outcome from an Adult Carer Support Plan led by Social Work can include a referral to Lanarkshire Carers to access the services they provide.
+Social Work also come into direct contact with carers through the services they provide whose pathway has not included Lanarkshire Carers.
+When the carer’s needs are critical and substantial, the appropriate social work team will be responsible for progressing the Adult Carer Support Plan.
+An outcome from an ACSP led by Social Work can include a referral to Lanarkshire Carers to access the services they provide.
+Engaging with Lanarkshire Carers remains the choice of the carer and they are not required to be known to the organisation to access support from the Local Authority

 Lanarkshire Carers Centre: Hamilton